itb-community/ITB-ModLoader/README.md

 ## Uninstallation

-To uninstall the mod loader, follow these steps:

-1. Go to the base game directory (the one containing the .exe)
-2. Delete `lua5.1.dll`, `SDL2.dll`, and `opengl32.dll`.
-3. Rename `lua5.1-original.dll` to `lua5.1.dll`, and `SDL2-original.dll` to `SDL2.dll`.
-4. Go to `scripts` folder, and delete `scripts.lua`.
-5. Rename `scripts-original.lua` to `scripts.lua`.
-6. Go to `resources` folder, and delete `resource.dat`.
-7. Rename `resource.dat.bak` to `resource.dat`.
+To uninstall the mod loader, run `uninstall.bat`.
+This script will restore your Into the Breach installation to unmodded state.
+Profiles, savegames, and mods present in `mods` direcory will be left untouched.

+Keep in mind that savegames that used mods will be broken to a varying degree depending on which mods were enabled.
+Profiles used to play mods will most likely work for new games, but entering the statistics screen in main menu might cause the game to crash.

-After that, the game should be back to unmodded state.
-If you get any errors despite following these steps, try validating integrity of game cache (if on Steam), or reinstalling the game.
+If problems persist, try validating integrity of game cache (if on Steam), or reinstalling the game.